satty1987/JavaScriptCodePractice/README.md

 I post daily multiple choice JavaScript questions on my [Instagram](https://www.instagram.com/theavocoder), which I'll also post here!

-From basic to advanced: test how well you know JavaScript, refresh your knowledge a bit, or prepare for your coding interview! :muscle: :rocket: I update this repo weekly with new questions.
-Last update: <a href=#20191009><b>October 9th</b></a>
+From basic to advanced: test how well you know JavaScript, refresh your knowledge a bit, or prepare for your coding interview

-The answers are in the collapsed sections below the questions, simply click on them to expand it.
-Good luck :heart:

-Want to get an email whenever I've added more questions? <br />
-<a target="_blank" href="https://www.theavocoder.com/subscribe"><b>✨✉Subscribe to email updates✉✨</b></a>